Updated: Sep 13

 Don’t Throw Away the Atlas

-Even with these GPS systems specifically for truck drivers, it is still recommended that all drivers have a physical map with them at all times.
-Technology is getting better every day but still can’t be 100% trusted.
-Systems fail, break, run out of battery, etc. However, these GPS systems should work most of the time and allow for you to be able to operate your truck as efficiently as possible.
+Although these GPS devices are specifically designed for truck drivers, it is still recommended that drivers have a physical map with them at all times.
+Technology continues to advance but still can’t be 100% trusted.
+Systems fail, break, run out of battery, etc. However, these GPS devices should work most of the time and allow you to be able to operate your truck as efficiently as possible.